 Flat - A flat organizational structure contains little to no hierarchy.
 There are few or zero levels of management between executives and employees.
 This type of structure, although rare, empowers individuals and teams to self-manage.

-How do you make an organizational chart?
+How to make a business organizational chart?

-First, determine the high-level organizational structure of your company.
+Determine the high-level organizational structure of your company.
 Is it hierarchical or more matrixed?
 Do individuals have multiple roles?
 Once you've determined this structure, it's easy to create a visual representation of how different employees are interconnected.